 Does onabotulinumtoxinA get into my bloodstream or cross the placenta?

 Not likely.
 Studies have shown that when injected properly and at the right dose, onabotulinumtoxinA does not usually enter the bloodstream.
 If it is not in a mother’s bloodstream, it cannot cross the placenta.
 Even if onabotulinumtoxinA did reach the mother’s blood stream, the toxin molecule is large and is therefore unlikely to cross the placenta and reach the baby.

-Some information that supports this includes one case where a pregnant woman had a botulism infection (was not treatment with onabotulinumtoxinA injection).
-No botulism was found in her baby’s blood after delivery.
-There are other cases where pregnant women have had botulism and no effects from the botulism were seen in the unborn babies.
+Some information that supports this includes case reports of women who developed a botulism infection after eating contaminated food during their pregnancy.
+No botulism was found in the babies’ blood after delivery and no effects from the botulism were seen in the babies before birth.
 In one case, even when the mother was temporarily paralyzed from botulism, there was no decrease in fetal movement.

 Can having onabotulinumtoxinA treatments make it more difficult to get pregnant?

 Not likely.
 There are no published studies on onabotulinumtoxinA use during pregnancy.
 Because it does not appear to get into the bloodstream, it is not expected to affect fertility.

 Can using onabotulinumtoxinA during pregnancy increase the chance for miscarriage?

 Probably not.
 Currently, there are no published studies on OnabotulinumtoxinA use and miscarriage.
 Because it does not appear to get into the bloodstream, it is not expected to increase the chance for miscarriage.